ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ### Throttling window specified via parameter

 The client is allowed to make 99 more requests in the next 50 seconds.
-Throttling interval is communicated by the `window`, so we know the quota is 100 requests per minute.
+The `time-window` is communicated by the `window` parameter, so we know the quota is 100 requests per minute.

 ~~~